roverbird/roverbird/README.md

 - **Workflow Optimization**: Get a full evaluation of your PMS workflow with actionable recommendations.

 ### **For Retail and Accounting**
-- **UPNQR": generate payment qrcode for invoices (Slovenia) 🔗 [Repo: upnqr](https://github.com/roverbird/upnqr)
+- **UPNQR**: generate payment qrcode for invoices (Slovenia) 🔗 [Repo: upnqr](https://github.com/roverbird/upnqr)
-- **Sepa-pain-js": SEPA PAIN XML Viewer and Generator is a web app for corporate users and finance teams who need to work with SEPA payment files based on ISO 20022 (pain.001.001.03)
+- **Sepa-pain-js**: SEPA PAIN XML Viewer and Generator is a web app for corporate users and finance teams who need to work with SEPA payment files based on ISO 20022 (pain.001.001.03)
   🔗 [Repo: sepa-pain-js](https://github.com/roverbird/sepa-pain-js)
 - **Payment System Integration**: integration of **SumUp, PayPal, Stripe**, and other payment gateways.